Sexy Sadie: Legacy

-Coinciding with the 50th anniversary of its release, Jacob Stolworthy of The Independent listed "Sexy Sadie" at number six in his ranking of the White Album's 30 tracks.
+Coinciding with the 50th anniversary of the release of The Beatles, Jacob Stolworthy of The Independent listed "Sexy Sadie" at number six in his ranking of the album's 30 tracks.
 He wrote of the song: "To this day 'Sexy Sadie' drips with bittersweet disdain, its moody final minute—inspiring Radiohead's 'Karma Police' and 'Four Out of Five' by Arctic Monkeys—managing to spring hairs on end, however many times you've heard it."
 Also in 2018, Time Out London ranked "Sexy Sadie" at number 14 on its list of the best Beatles songs.

 George Harrison commented years later, "Now, historically, there's the story that something went on that shouldn't have done – but nothing did."
 In 1992, Harrison gave a benefit concert for the Maharishi-associated Natural Law Party, and later apologised for the way the Maharishi had been treated by saying, "We were very young" and "It's probably in the history books that Maharishi 'tried to attack Mia Farrow' – but it's bullshit, total bullshit."
 Cynthia Lennon wrote in 2006 that she "hated leaving on a note of discord and mistrust, when we had enjoyed so much kindness from the Maharishi".
 Asked if he forgave the Beatles, the Maharishi replied, "I could never be upset with angels."
 McCartney took his daughter, Stella, to visit the Maharishi in the Netherlands in 2007, which renewed their friendship.

+Mia Farrow meanwhile maintains she was sexually harassed by the Maharishi, saying, “[s]uddenly I became aware of two surprisingly male, hairy arms going around me.”